Hussam Abu Safiya

-Hussam Idris Abu Safiya (حسام إدريس أبو صفية; born 21 November 1973) is a Palestinian paediatrician and neonatologist who served as the director of Kamal Adwan Hospital in the Gaza Strip from February 2024 until its evacuation in December 2024.
-Abu Safiya was subsequently arrested and has been detained without charge in Ofer Prison.
+Hussam Idris Abu Safiya (حسام إدريس أبو صفية; born 21 November 1973) is a Palestinian paediatrician and neonatologist who served as the director of Kamal Adwan Hospital in the Gaza Strip from February 2024 until December 2024, when healthcare workers and patients were removed by the Israeli military during the Kamal Adwan Hospital sieges.
+Abu Safiya was subsequently arrested by Israel and has been detained without charge in Ofer Prison for over a year.
+Abu Safiya's health has declined significantly while detained, with his lawyer and human rights groups alleging repeated abuses, and as of 6 July 2026, he is in critical condition.

-Early life
+Early life and career

 Abu Safiya was born into a prominent family living in the Jabalia refugee camp in the North Gaza Governorate.
 His family originally came from the Palestinian town of Hamama, but had been displaced after it was depopulated during the 1948 Arab-Israeli War.
 After completing his mandatory education, Abu Safiya moved to Kazakhstan.
 He studied medicine at Ahmet Yassawi University in Turkistan, Kazakhstan.
 While there, he met and married a Kazakh woman, Elbina.
 After graduating from university, Abu Safiya and his wife returned to Gaza in 1996, settling in Jabalia.

 Abu Safiya went on to specialise in paediatrics and neonatology, obtaining a master's degree and passing the Palestinian Board exams.
 He began working as a doctor for the Gaza Health Ministry, going on to become the head of the paediatric department at Kamal Adwan Hospital in Beit Lahia, a major hospital serving northern Gaza.
 In February 2024, Abu Safiya became the director of the hospital, replacing Ahmed al-Kahlout.

-In addition to his work at Kamal Adwan Hospital, Abu Safiya also acted as MedGlobal's lead physician for Gaza.
+In addition to his work at Kamal Adwan Hospital, Abu Safiya also acted as the Chicago-based non-profit MedGlobal's lead physician for Gaza, and worked on developing nutritional stabilization centers at other institutions in the Strip.